Alfresco/docs-alfresco/content-services/latest/using/content/tags-categories.md

 5. Click the **+** symbol next to **Tags**.

-6. Search for the tag or tags you want to add to your content, and then click **Save Changes**.
+6. Search for and select the tag or tags you want to add to your content, or you can provide a name and create a new tag from here, and then click **Save Changes**

-   You can create new categories from here also.
+   If you create a new tag it will be created in the Control Center.

 ## Categories